UCSDNobel1998/cse15l-lab-reports/lab-report5.md

 > Hi there,
 >
 > Thank you for sharing the input.txt and java code.
 Based on what you said it could probably be a problem of how your program reads lines up on the file.
-Many lines might go unnoticed by this system.
+Many lines might go unnoticed by this program.
 You could try to insert a print-statement inside your loop just before the value of line.
 Using this method is possible to find out whether all the lines could be printed.
 You could add like this:
 >
 >